eliasnema/eliasnema.github.io/_posts/2020-09-05-newsletter-reco.md

 **Goal**: to predict the probability of a positive recruiter action, conditional on a given member applying to a given job.

-**🛢Data**: How to identify if a signal is negative (have someone not replied because of lack of interest or because he is processing other candidates)?
+**🛢Data**: how to identify if a signal is negative (have someone not replied because of lack of interest or because he is processing other candidates)?
 > We make the negatives conclusive if no engagement is seen after 14 days.
 However, if a recruiter responds to other applications submitted later, we may infer the negative label earlier.

 Now you know when to stop waiting for the recruiter's response ⏳.